unl1k3ly/polymarket-copy-trading-bot/docs/updates.md

 - Added a lightweight dashboard/API server (`npm run dashboard`) at `DASHBOARD_PORT` (default 4000).
 Serves `/api/positions` and `/api/activity` via Polymarket data API and hosts the frontend under `/`.
 - Frontend now consumes the local API (no external CORS proxy) and shows the tracked trader/bot addresses dynamically.

+## Reconciliation

+- New script `npm run reconcile` (`src/scripts/reconcilePositions.ts`): fetches trader/bot positions, finds stale bot-only holdings, and attempts to sell them using the existing postOrder logic (with slippage/wait guards).
+Use to clean up positions when the bot missed an exit.